MicrosoftDocs/WSL/WSL/troubleshooting.md

-### Fails to use wsl remotely by using OpenSSH on windows
+### Fails to use WSL remotely by using OpenSSH on Windows

-If you are using openssh-server on windows and tring to access wsl remotely, you many see this error:
+If you are using openssh-server on Windows and trying to access WSL remotely, you many see this error:

 ```cmd
 The file cannot be accessed by the system.